 Chatteris aims to promote cultural exchange and provide opportunities for as many students as possible, regardless of their circumstances.
 I saw no reason why this couldn’t be extended to create involvement for UK students too.
 Several email exchanges, a complex Google Sheet of student volunteers, and a trip to a stationery shop later, and the Tack Ching Girls’ Secondary School Pen Pal Programme was born!

 I recruited two sets of students to participate: my English Society members and a form 6 class.
-Directed to hand-write their letters, the Tack Ching girls produced some beautifully written (and illustrated) work, which I then mailed to the two participating UK schools.
+Directed to hand-write their letters, the Tack Ching students produced some beautifully written (and illustrated) work, which I then mailed to the two participating UK schools.

 The letters themselves demonstrated a striking level of sincere curiosity about the unfamiliar students they were writing to.
 Generic questions of ‘What do you do at school?’ and ‘What is Darlington like?’ were outnumbered by personal enquiries about students’ tastes (musical and culinary), dreams, and culture.